By Anna Gay on | No Comments

-We now want to darken the edges of our background.
+Now, let's darken the edges of our background.

 Create another Levels Layer (Layer>New Adjustment Layer>Levels) and this time, slide the midtones slider to the right to darken the edges of the image.

-Here is my final image including the new background color I selected.
+Here is my final image, including the new background color I selected.
 I love it!